CosmicWeave/CogniFlow/AI_REFERENCE.md

 **CONTENT REQUIREMENTS FOR ALL QUESTIONS:**
+-   **Engaging & Curiosity-Driven:** All content must be written in an engaging style that sparks curiosity.
+Avoid a dry, academic, textbook-like tone.
+Use surprising facts, real-world scenarios, or narrative elements to make the material more memorable.
--   **Factual Accuracy:** All correct answers and explanations must be verifiable and factually correct.
+-   **Factual Accuracy:** All information must be factually correct and come from reliable, verifiable sources.
+-   **Comprehensive Coverage:** The generated series must be comprehensive, covering the topic in-depth to provide a thorough understanding for the specified user level.
 -   **Practical Application:** Frame questions to enable the user to put the learned information into practice.
 -   **Clarity:** Questions must be easy to understand and unambiguous.